guillaume-mueller/python-eel-vite-starter/README.md

 ## Key features

-- Structured as a launchable Python package with some process managing in its `__main__.py` to automate the interoperability between Eel and Node.js
+- Structured as a launchable Python package with some simple process managing to automate the interoperability between Eel and Node.js
 - Development mode with Vite's Hot Module Replacement (HMR)
 - Bidirectional communication in both development and production modes
 - Focused on understanding how this works to keep full control instead of packaging a pretended solution